What is the statute of limitations to bring a slip and fall claim in Nevada?

 You were on the premises with the defendant’s consent;

 Defendant caused, knew of, or should have known of the slip-and-fall hazard; and

 The falling hazard caused you to suffer an injury and/or other damages.2

 Typical evidence in these cases include any and all of the following:

 Video surveillance footage of the incident (especially if it took place in a store or casino);

-Photographs of the aftermath of the incident and what the plaintiff slipped on
+Photographs of the aftermath of the incident and what you slipped on

 What damages can I get from a slip and fall lawsuit?

-Should the case reach trial, the plaintiff can also ask the court to award punitive damages (NRS 42.005).
+Should the case reach trial, you can also ask the court to award punitive damages (NRS 42.005).
 If the compensatory damages are less than $100,000, punitive damages are capped at $300,000.
 Otherwise, punitive damages are capped at three times the compensatory damages.
-The sole purpose of punitive damages is to punish the defendant for the behavior that led to the accident.
+The sole purpose of punitive damages is to punish the defendant for the behavior that led to the accident.4

 How do defendants fight slip and fall claims?